PiyushMSoni/AuthEase/README.md

-# 🚀 **User Authentication Project**
+# 🚀 **AuthEase Project**

-Welcome to the **User Authentication Project**!
+Welcome to the **AuthEase Project**!
 This application offers a modern and secure authentication system with an elegant user interface.
 Dive in and explore how this project implements cutting-edge technologies for user management.

 ---